awsdocs/aws-javascript-developer-guide-v2/doc_source/getting-started-browser.md

 **To create an Amazon Cognito identity pool**

-1. Sign in to the AWS Management Console and open the Amazon Cognito console at [https://console\.aws\.amazon\.com/cognito/\.](https://console.aws.amazon.com/cognito/)
+1. Sign in to the AWS Management Console and open the Amazon Cognito console at [Amazon Web Services Console\.](https://console.aws.amazon.com/cognito/)

 1. Choose **Manage Identity Pools** on the console opening page\.